- New work from the Capricious Cartography series

 I hope you’ll be able to make it to see my latest work, A Worldwide Web of Somewheres, in Leadenhall Market until May 2019.

-Similarly, my handwoven net charts infrastructure beneath the City of London: sewers, tube lines, telephone and broadband together forming a twisted fabric together representing infrastructure, superstructure and topography (the lie of the land).
+Similarly, my handwoven net charts infrastructure beneath the City of London: sewers, tube lines, telephone and broadband forming a twisted fabric together representing infrastructure, superstructure and topography (the lie of the land).

-The work is suspended above our heads: recalling both an acrobat’s safety net, or a hunter’s trap.
+This work is suspended above our heads: recalling both an acrobat’s safety net, or a hunter’s trap.

 Do systems entangle and constrain, or do they allow us to take risks – a chance on a high wire?